-4. Employees will be notified of any changes in evaluation criteria or significant changes in procedures for "Teaching Professor" by July 1 for the upcoming academic year.

-5. There are two options for an outcome to the "Teaching Professor" review:

-a.
-The Employee is successful, and will receive the working title of "Teaching Professor" effective the 1st of September of the following academic year;
+- 3. The academic unit's published criteria for "Teaching Professor" shall be consistent with the Employees' job duties. - 4.
+Employees will be notified of any changes in evaluation criteria or significant changes in procedures for "Teaching Professor" by July 1 for the upcoming academic year.
+Substantive changes will be shared with the Union. - 5.
+There are two options for an outcome to the "Teaching Professor" review: - a.
+The Employee is successful, and will receive the working title of "Teaching Professor" effective the 1st of September of the following academic year; - b.

-b.
 The Employee is unsuccessful and their next Continuing Review will be scheduled in seven (7) years in accordance with Article XI.B.2.f.ii.a and XI.B.4.d.ii.a.
 However, the Employee may elect to have their next Continuing Review in five (5) years, provided they give notice of this intent no later than January 1st of the year preceding the review.